 Either way, you’ll be presented with a partially-filled out page that you can customize:

 The default content will help you include all the information your users need to be fully informed and safe.
-For more help building your privacy policy page, you can check out the WordPress Codex article on the subject.
-You may also want to take a look at our own policy as an example or use a privacy policy generator.
+For more help building your privacy policy page, you can check out our guide on the subject.
+You may also want to use a privacy policy generator.

 Now you know the WordPress settings!